Netflix musical about transgender mobster breaks Oscar nomination record

 New US president Donald Trump is unlikely to be happy to see the damning biopic The Apprentice, which depicts his early career as a real estate tycoon in New York City, nominated.
 The film, which received mixed reviews, has seen Marvel star Sebastian Stan recognised for his role as Trump, while Jeremy Strong has received a supporting nod for playing controversial lawyer and Trump’s mentor, Roy Cohn.

-Strong’s nomination will see a Succession reunion with Keiran Culkin, who is hotly tipped to win Best Supporting Actor for his performance in A Real Pain.
+Strong’s nomination will see a Succession reunion with Kieran Culkin, who is hotly tipped to win Best Supporting Actor for his performance in A Real Pain.

 The 97th Academy Awards take place on Sunday 2 March.